microlinkhq/www/src/pages/docs/cards/getting-started/overview.md

 **Feed with data**

-A preset can be fed with data using query variables.
+A preset can be feed with data using query variables.
 Declare the preset once, reuse it forever.
 You can feed your preset with different query variables every time and you will a totally new mix.

 Anything can be a query variable, meaning a color theme, a string or an external API call.